LukeCSmith0/hyperspeed-tester/README.md

 # Odroid C2 Line Tester
 This is a repository for a portable line tester project.
 All relevant information can be found in the Documentation folder.

 **What we are...
 Networking university students, What we are not...
-Coders!** We know that this isn't the best int terms of code quality but if you can/want to improve the code let us know!
+Coders!** We know that this isn't the best in terms of code quality but if you can/want to improve the code let us know!

 ## The Aim